Jadocee/ITServicesPortal/README.md

 To setup a database connection, you will need to set the driver name, database URL, and the username and password for connecting the database in [`DatasourceConfig`](./src/main/java/com/spacejaam/itservicesportal/configs/DatasourceConfig.java).
 The application does not provide the ability for users to create accounts, and so, accounts must be manually added to the database.

-1. Import the required packages by adding the following code at the top of [`LoginController`](./src/main/java/com/spacejaam/itservicesportal/controller/LoginController.java).
+1. Import the required packages by adding the following code at the top of the [`LoginController.java`](./src/main/java/com/spacejaam/itservicesportal/controller/LoginController.java) file.

     ```java
     import org.springframework.security.crypto.password.PasswordEncoder;